Top 5 Myths About Snoring

 Snoring is often a sign of obstructive sleep apnea (OSA), in which your airway gets closed off, or restricted, by something such as the back of your tongue or another piece of tissue.
 When you snore, you are getting some air past the obstruction, and the air flow causes the tissue to flap, which produces the sound.
 Not many people know the truth about snoring and its relationship to OSA.

-Snoring Only Affects Overweight People
+Does Snoring Only Affect Overweight People?

 It's true that excess weight is a leading contributor to snoring in many people.
 The excess weight on someone's neck and chin presses down on the throat when the person lies on their back, and that pressure can create an obstruction.
 There is a general misconception that if you are not overweight, then you won’t snore.